gromitsun/sim-xrf/README.md

 sim-xrf
 =======
-This is a python/C++ program for simulating X-Ray Fluorescence (XRF) spectrum aquired at a synchrotron radiation beamline.
+This is a python/C++ program for simulating X-Ray Fluorescence (XRF) spectrum acquired at a synchrotron radiation beamline.

 Installation